Train Show

 We wanted to take this opportunity to bring in modular layouts from clubs we have encountered on our travels that you would otherwise not have a chance to experience.

-44′ x 12′ HO scale single mainline layout with a Midwest theme.
-Features the Norfolk Southern lift bridge across the Mississippi river.
+20′ x 38′ HO scale mainline layout with a Midwest theme.

 T-trak

 13′ x 32′ N scale T-trak layout.
-Featuring modules form the Star City N T-trak group and the KC T-Nuts group.
+Featuring modules from the Star City N T-trak group and the KC T-Nuts group.

 Gulf Western